CDonnerer/xgboost-distribution/README.rst

 | Concrete|1030| 3.14±0.21 | 5.41±0.74 | 0.13±0.03  | 3.09±0.13 | 5.62±0.69 | 5.79±0.59 | 4.38±0.70 | 0.09±0.02  |
 +---------+----+-----------+-----------+------------+-----------+-----------+-----------+-----------+------------+

+We used 10-fold cross-validation, where in each training fold 10% of the data were split off as a validation set, repeated over 5 random seeds.
+All models were trained using early stopping on this validation set.
+The negative log-likelihood (NLL) and root mean squared error (RMSE) were estimated for each test set, the above quote the mean and standard deviation of these metrics.

+All hyperparameters were defaults, except for `max_depth=3` in `XGBDistribution` and `XGBRegressor`, since this is the default value of `NGBRegressor`.
+Both `XGBDistribution` and `NGBRegressor` estimated normal distributions.

 Acknowledgements